learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Prompt_Engineering.md

 "Context: You are a teacher who wants to create multiple-choice questions based on readings given to the students.
  Using the following information and nothing else, generate 5 Multiple Choice questions based on the information above and return them in JSON format.
- Exactly follow the JSON format of the example question below.
-Each question should be separated by "&&" and nothing else.
  Text:{text you want to provide} "